jflamy/owlcms4/src/main/markdown/docs/Heroku.md

 ## Control access to the application

 In a gym setting, people can read the web addresses on the screens, and one day, some "funny" person will log in to the system and be tempted to mess things up.
 - We suggest that you set a PIN or Password that officials will be required to type when first logging in.
-This is done on via the `Prepare Competition` page, using the `Technical Configuration` button.
+This is done on via the `Prepare Competition` page, using the `Language and System Settings` button.

 ![053_editPIN](img/PublicResults/053_editPIN.png)